wide-dot/6809-game-builder/doc/package-relocatable.md

         <bin>src/data/data.bin</bin>
     </package>

-Loading parameters:
+## Runtime usage

+If the relocatable package is loaded in a commutable memory :

+            lda   #1     ; package id
+            ldb   #4     ; page id
+            ldx   #$1000 ; address
+            jsr   LoadRelocatablePackage

+If the relocatable package is loaded in the non-commutable memory :

-- package id
+            lda   #2     ; package id
-- page
-- address
+            ldx   #$8000 ; address

-page is optionnal if target address is in resident memory.
+            jsr   LoadRelocatablePackage_nc